Torn Paper Reindeer Craft For Kids [Free Template]

 It’s almost that time again for Santa’s reindeer to be dashing through the night sky guiding a sleigh full of gifts!
 Get kids in the festive spirit by creating their own reindeer.

-This torn paper reindeer craft is a fun project kids will love to do.
+This easy torn paper reindeer craft is a fun project kids will love to do.
 It’s easy and after a little tearing and pasting colorful paper, they’ll have their own charming reindeer to use as a holiday decoration.

 Now that you’re all set to make the torn paper reindeer, explore more reindeer activities to make this Christmas season extra special.